Content Assessment: [2022/2023 Annual Update] International Cyber Law in Practice: Interactive Toolkit

 The Cyber Law Toolkit

-The Cyber Law Toolkit, an established go-to resource for professionals and scholars working on international law and cyber operations, initially introduced its annual update on September 23, 2021.
-The Toolkit is updated in an ongoing manner, with the current iteration representing the 2021/2022 update.
-The Toolkit‘s core assets are hypothetical scenarios, each of which contains a description of realistic cyber incidents inspired by real-world examples and accompanied by detailed legal analysis written in an accessible language.
+The Cyber Law Toolkit is an established go-to resource for professionals and scholars working on international law and cyber operations.
+The Toolkit is updated in an ongoing manner, with the current iteration representing the 2022/2023 update.
+The Toolkit‘s core assets are hypothetical scenarios, each of which contains a description of realistic cyber incidents inspired by real-world examples and accompanied by detailed legal analysis written in accessible language.

 To keep pace with the recent developments in the cyber security domain and remain a relevant source for practitioners and scholars alike, the Toolkit is updated regularly on the basis of internal research and through external submissions.